Rahull1604/E-commerce-site/README.md

+Here’s the updated README file format with your specific details:

 # LUXE: Redefining Luxury Clothing Delivery

 Welcome to **LUXE**, an exclusive luxury fashion e-commerce platform, built using **HTML**, **CSS**, **JavaScript**, **React.js**, **Node.js**, and **SQL**.
 Our mission is to provide a seamless and elegant shopping experience for high-end clothing and accessories across India.